ohnosec/zmakebas/README.md

-This is Cat's Eye Technologies fork of zmakebas, a tokenizer for Spectrum BASIC files.
+This is Cat's Eye Technologies' fork of zmakebas, a tokenizer for Spectrum BASIC files.
 It takes a BASIC program source, as a text file, as input, and produces a .TAP file containing the tokenized program, as output.